‘Young And The Restless’ Adam Newman News: Has Michael Muhney Confirmed He’s Returning To Show?

 — cbs soapsindepth (@soapsindepthcbs) March 29, 2017

-The specialty soap publication listed that Michael Muhney was recently been on television in Correcting Christmas and in the movies The Track and Search Engines, and suggested that he should be on a show sometime soon. ‘
+The specialty soap publication listed that Michael Muhney was recently on television in Correcting Christmas and in the movies The Track and Search Engines, and suggested that he should be on a show sometime soon. ‘

 Maybe during May sweeps?